Do Sweat the Small Stuff: How Micro Moments in Mobile Drive Conversions

 Despite a difference in scale, small and large retailers have similar challenges when it comes to mobile web conversion.
 There’s the lack of omnichannel consistency, limited screen real estate, and a critical lack of personalization.

 There are, however, some important distinctions between the large and smaller retailers.
-For smaller retailers, conversion is everything.
+For smaller retailers, conversion rates are everything.
 It’s rent.
 It’s the electricity bill.
 It’s payroll.
 For them, it’s convert or perish.
 For larger eCommerce operations, conversions are also very important but one bad quarter won’t crush them.

 But this existential threat makes smaller retailers much more adaptable when coming up with and trying out different solutions.
 And often what they find works best are “micro” solutions: small changes to the mobile web experience that can have an enormous impact on sales.